clarasoft-it/CFS-400-Clarasoft-Foundation-Server-for-AS400/README.md

 CRTCMOD MODULE(CSWSCK) SRCFILE(QCSRC) DBGVIEW(*ALL)
 ```

-Next, you need to create a SRVPGM object that exports the CFS-400 toolkit functions (we will call it CFSAPI) by issuing the following command:
+Next, you need to create a SRVPGM object that exports the CFS-400 toolkit functions (we will call it CFSAPI) by issuing the following command (alternatively, you can use the provided binding source cfsapi.bnd):

 ```bash
 CRTSRVPGM SRVPGM(CFSAPI)